The Last Road

 The World

-There is the idea of a room with a fire and a high-backed chair.
-The chair is facing outwards, as though you were ready to receive a guest.
+There are lies, and then there are lies, and then there is something else. * There is a room with a fire and a high-backed chair.
+The chair is facing the door, as though you were ready to receive a guest.
 But not tonight.
-You step outside, where waterless clouds hurry through the heavens.
-The moon is covered, the wind steady, but the night is neither black nor cold.
-Trees crowd upon the left, your right hand caresses the house.
-You walk northwards with the wind, beyond the forest, beyond the place where you cannot sit and do not live.
+Tonight you step outside, where waterless clouds hurry through the heavens.
+The wind is strong and steady, but the night is neither black nor cold.
+Trees crowd upon your left, your right hand rests upon the house.
+Then you walk northwards with the wind, beyond the forest, beyond the place where you cannot sit and do not live.

 The House